kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/BEHAVIORAL_PATTERNS/COMMAND.md

 <details>
   <summary>What are pros of a Command pattern?</summary>

-- It is possitble to decouple classes that invoke operations from classes that perform these operations (Single Responsibility Principle);
+- It is possible to decouple classes that invoke operations from classes that perform these operations (Single Responsibility Principle);
-- It is possitble to introduce new commands into the app without breaking existing client code (Open/Closed Principle);
+- It is possible to introduce new commands into the app without breaking existing client code (Open/Closed Principle);
-- It is possitble to implement undo/redo;
+- It is possible to implement undo/redo;
-- It is possitble to implement deferred execution of operations;
+- It is possible to implement deferred execution of operations;
-- It is possitble to assemble a set of simple commands into a complex one.
+- It is possible to assemble a set of simple commands into a complex one.

 </details>